aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 * AWS Elasticache with Redis engine
 * Amazon MQ with ActiveMQ broker engine
-* S3 bucket to upload `.dll` for ArmoniK workers
+* Amazon S3 bucket to upload `.dll` for ArmoniK workers
+* MongoDB as a Kubernetes service

 The parameters of each storage are defined in [storage/parameters.tfvars](storage/parameters.tfvars).

-First, you create a Kubernetes namespace for ArmoniK with name set in environment variable`ARMONIK_KUBERNETES_NAMESPACE`:
+First, you create a Kubernetes namespace for ArmoniK with the name set in the environment variable`ARMONIK_KUBERNETES_NAMESPACE`:

 ```bash
 make create-namespace